Mrekyle/ci-project-2/README.md

 ## Project Deployment

-Github pages was used to deploy the application live to the intrnet.
+Github pages was used to deploy the application live to the internet.
 The live Quiz can be found [Here](https://mrekyle.github.io/ci-project-2/)

 The deployment steps are as follows -